facebookexperimental/MIRAI/substrate-examples/offchain-worker/README.md

 ![MIRAI_WARNING](mirai-warning.png)

-When we do the check only when the transaction is valid
+When we call `check_data` only if the transaction is valid

 ``` rust
 let res = Self::validate_transaction_parameters(block_number, new_price);